virtualcitySYSTEMS/map-ui/documentation/COLLECTIONS.md

 The ui provides concepts to list items of different collections.
 For a list view items can be filtered or mapped using functions.

-For one collection this is handled by the [CollectionComponent](#collectioncomponent).
+For one collection this is handled by the [CollectionComponentClass](#collectioncomponentclass).
 Multiple collections can be handled by a [CollectionManager](#collectionmanager).
 For categories exists a specialised [CategoryManager](#categorymanager).